Skip to Main Content

 How to apply for a mortgage with multiple lenders

-Whether you’re buying a home or refinancing, there’s some prep work involved when it comes to applying for a mortgage with more than one lender.
+Whether you’re buying a home or refinancing, there’s some prep work involved when it comes to getting preapproved with more than one lender.
 Follow these steps:

-While your individual rate will largely be determined by your credit score, this step offers perspective on what interest rates are like today, and helps you compare fees between lenders without having to go through the application process.
+While your individual rate will largely be determined by your credit score, this step offers perspective on what interest rates are like today and helps you compare fees between lenders.

-While there’s no right number of mortgage lenders to get quotes from, the CFPB suggests contacting at least three.
+While there’s no right number of mortgage lenders to get preapproved with, the CFPB suggests contacting at least three.
 Having done your research beforehand, you’ll be able to make a more informed decision as to which three (or more) you’d be comfortable working with.
+You might use our best mortgage lender guide to help narrow down your choices.

-Keep in mind: While it’s tempting to go with your current financial institution for your mortgage, there are many types of lenders, including banks, savings and loans associations, credit unions and online lenders.
+Keep in mind: While it’s tempting to go with your current financial institution for your mortgage, there are many types of lenders, including banks, credit unions and online providers.

 “Find a mortgage originator you like and trust, and stick with them,” says Mike Carpenter, a senior mortgage loan originator at Kirkland, Washington-based Washington First Mortgage Loan Corp.